What Is a Question?

 Alternative Questions

 Alternative questions (also called choice questions) ask the listener to choose between two or more options.
 These options are linked to each other using the conjunction 'or'.
+The structure of these questions also involves inversion of subject and auxiliary verb.
 Pay attention to the examples:

 Do you prefer to wake up early or late?